theuserge/TheUserge.github.io/deployment.md

 ### 2. BOT MODE

-UserGe as a Assistant bot to execute your commands only from the Bot.
+UserGe as an Assistant bot to execute your commands only from the Bot.

  **BOT_TOKEN** & **OWNER_ID**

 * Get **BOT_TOKEN** from [**@Botfather**](https://t.me/botfather) on Telegram.

-* **OWNER_ID** - Your user id (not username) Get it by using command `/id` on the Group in the reply of your message where Rose Bot was added.
+* **OWNER_ID** - Your user id (not username) Get it by using command `/id` on the Group in the reply to your message where Rose Bot was added.

 **Make Sure, you set up these settings while making bot via Bot Father.**
 1. [Group privacy](https://t.me/usergeot/356150) - Turn this OFF